GLOBAL MARKETS-Stocks and oil tumble as recession fears mount

 Minutes from the Bank of Japan's April policy meeting released Wednesday showed the central bank's concerns over the impact the plummeting currency could have on the country's business environment.

 The other big move was in commodity markets.
-The 4% slump in oil prices came amid the recession concerns and with U.S. President Joe Biden expected on Wednesday to call for a temporary suspension of the 18.4-cents a gallon federal tax on gasoline, a source briefed on the plan told Reuters.
+The 4% slump in oil prices came amid all the recession angst and with U.S. President Joe Biden expected to call later for a temporary suspension of the 18.4-cents a gallon federal tax on gasoline, a source briefed on the plan told Reuters.
 O/R

-"The latest in a long line of attempts to temper surging prices at the pumps is having the desired effect.
-Yet whether this knee-jerk reaction will stand the test of time is by no means guaranteed," said PVM's Stephen Brennock, pointing to an expected summer demand surge.
+"The latest in a long line of attempts to temper surging prices at the pumps is having the desired effect," said PVM's Stephen Brennock, talked about oil and pointing to an expected summer demand surge.

+"Yet whether this knee-jerk reaction will stand the test of time is by no means guaranteed".

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh